Raven (drag queen)

-David Petruschin (born April 8, 1979), best known as Raven, is an American drag queen, iconic make-up artist, and reality television personality from Riverside, California.
+David Petruschin (born April 8, 1979), best known as Raven, is an American drag queen, make-up artist, and reality television personality from Riverside, California.
 Raven was a fixture in the Southern California nightclub scene before gaining international prominence for appearing in both the second season of RuPaul's Drag Race and the first season of All Stars.
-Raven placed as the runner-up on both seasons.
-He also served as a "professor" during all three seasons of RuPaul's Drag U. Petruschin has been RuPaul's makeup artist since Drag Race's ninth season (episode 3) and has since become a creative producer of both RuPaul’s Drag Race and RuPaul’s Drag Race All Stars.
+She placed as the runner-up of both seasons.
+Petruschin has been RuPaul's makeup artist since Drag Race's ninth season (episode 3) and has since become a creative producer of both RuPaul’s Drag Race and RuPaul’s Drag Race All Stars.
 For his make-up work on the show, Petruschin received the Primetime Emmy Award for Outstanding Makeup for a Multi-Camera Series or Special (Non-Prosthetic) in 2020.

 Early life

-Petruschin was born to DeShawna and Viktor Petruschin in Idaho as the first of three children.
-Being of Russian ancestry, his mother, who separated from his father when Petruschin was seven years old, raised him a Mormon.
+Petruschin was born to DeShawna and Viktor Petruschin in Rexburg, Idaho as the first of three children.
+He is of Russian ancestry.
+His mother, who separated from his father when he was seven years old, raised him as Mormon.
+She grew up in Victorville, California.

 Career

-At the beginning of his career, Petruschin worked as a cosmetics salesperson and a freelance make-up artist for local theater productions during the day, and at night performed in nightclubs as a go-go boy under the name "Phoenix".
-He started performing in drag in 2002, changing his moniker to Raven.
-He recalls the exact date to be the tenth of May, where he and Mayhem Miller (another Drag Race alumnus) performed for the very first time.
-Unlike many other drag queens, Petruschin learned drag without a drag mother to act as a mentor.
+Before becoming a drag artist, Petruschin worked as a cosmetics salesperson and a freelance make-up artist for local theater productions during the day, moonlighting in nightclubs as a go-go boy under the name "Phoenix".
+His drag debut as Raven was on May 10, 2002, performing with fellow future Drag Race alumnus Mayhem Miller.
+Petruschin did not have a drag mother.
 As Raven, Petruschin auditioned to compete on the first and second seasons of RuPaul's Drag Race.